-Malta introduced a fiscal unity regime on the 31st May 2019 allowing a parent company to be the principal taxpayer for its direct and indirect transparent subsidiaries.
+Malta introduced a fiscal unity rules on the 31st May 2019 allowing a parent company to be the principal taxpayer for its direct and indirect transparent subsidiaries.
 The rules for a fiscal unity allowing a consolidated group income tax return enter into force from the year of assessment 2020 (basis year 2019).

 Furthermore, this means, that holding company (principal taxpayer) can submit consolidated financial statements and the tax returns and accounts only are due.
 It still means that the accounts of the parent company(s) must be completed but it requires no separate tax declaration anymore.

 Need a tax advisor in Malta?